genstava789/mltb-heroki/README.md

 ## qBittorrent

+- External access to webui, so you can remove files or edit settings
 - Select files from a Torrent before and during download (Requires Base URL) (task option)
 - Seed torrents to a specific ratio and time (task option)
 - Edit Global Options while the bot is running from bot settings (global option)